Hassan-Shahriar-1/Hassan_ProductTags/README.md

  -> phtml templete engine how works: A Block class (PHP) prepares data and methods for the template,The layout XML links the block class to the .phtml      template,Magento loads the .phtml file and executes the PHP inside it,The $block variable references the block instance, so it can call its methods,Any PHP logic runs, and it outputs the final HTML page sent to the browser

-# chanlenges faced
-    -> docker setup was good but needed adobe account so many things which kill my time (maybe due to have zero knowdledge in magento)
-    -> understaing the MRC process

 # refarences